ArbitrumFoundation/docs/docs/airdrop-eligibility-distribution.md

 #### Scenario 3: You performed qualifying actions before and after Nitro was launched.

- 1. First, refer to the [qualifying actions section](#qualifying-actions) to determine how many points you earned on Arbitrum One before Nitro launched.
-We'll refer to this as `OnePointsPre`.
+ 1. First, refer to the [qualifying actions section](#qualifying-actions) to determine how many points you earned before Arbitrum Nitro launched on Arbitrum One mainnet.
+We'll refer to this as `PointsPre`.
+When doing this calculation, reference `Scenario 2` to make sure that you are accounting for points earned on Arbitrum Nova correctly.
+  2. Next, refer to the [point-to-token conversion table](#point-to-token-conversion-table) and determine how many tokens you're eligible to claim based on the number of `PointsPre` you earned.
+ 3. Then, refer to the [qualifying actions section](https://github.com/ArbitrumFoundation/docs/pull/204#qualifying-actions) to determine how many points you earned after Nitro launched on Arbitrum One.
+We'll refer to this as `PointsPost`, again referencing `Scenario 2` to make sure that you are accounting for points earned on Arbitrum Nova correctly.
+4. Next, refer to the [point-to-token conversion table](https://github.com/ArbitrumFoundation/docs/pull/204#point-to-token-conversion-table) and determine how many tokens you're eligible to claim based on the number of `PointsPost` you earned.
+Convert those points into tokens.
+5. Now you should have token totals, calculated based on points scored before and after Nitro.
+Calculate the difference between the two token totals, halve that, and add it to the token total calculated based on `PointsPre`.
+This is your final amount of eligible tokens.
+6. In the case that your token total based on `PointsPost` was lower than the other total, you were awarded tokens solely based on `PointsPre`, as it was the higher amount.
  2. Next, refer to the [point-to-token conversion table](#point-to-token-conversion-table) and determine how many tokens you're eligible to claim based on the number of points you earned.

 todo